Looking for the best Kanban software? Here are the top 20 of 2021!

 Wrike is another enterprise-focused project management tool that supports Kanban.
 Thus, if you want a company project management solution with some lean features, this will be your solution.
 Wrike has a variety of features to support departments from HR to web design and if you wish you can also visualize tasks at hand on a simple Kanban board.
 You can modify this view with different columns and add in WIP to limit the work in progress.

 Other than that, no more Kanban features are available to Wrike users, making this a choice for those needing to simply visualize tasks for a better understanding of the process.
 If you are looking for a more thorough Kanban application other options from the list may be preferable.
 However, if you are after an enterprise-level project management solution with Kanban visualization, give Wrike a look.

 Pros: Enterprise project management solution with various features.

 Cons: Limited Kanban board view, no additional Kanban features to track velocity.

-All the solutions mentioned in this best Kanban tools list are great for their specific users.
-You can find something for any purpose, company structure or industry and enhance the Kanban application within your team.
-For those looking for the most versatile and adoptable solution though, the clear choice is Teamhood.
+All the solutions mentioned in this list are great for their specific users.
+You can find something for any purpose, company structure, or industry and enhance the Kanban application within your team.
+For those looking for the most versatile and adaptable solution though, the clear choice is Teamhood.

 - Team role assignment